 2. From Products, click Collections:

-5. If you want to change it manually, make changes in the URL handle field.
-As with products, a trigger will automatically come up to create a redirect from new to old.
+4. By default, Shopify creates the collection URL from the page title.
+If you want to change it manually, make changes in the URL handle field.
+As with products, a trigger will automatically come up to create a redirect from the old URL to the new one.
 Leave this field ticked.

 How to change a blog URL on Shopify?